Skip to main contentSkip to search

 The critical window refers to ages 0–5, when brain plasticity is at its maximum.
 During this period, the brain forms new neural connections at a rate never again equalled.
 The American Academy of Pediatrics and WHO both emphasize beginning supports as early as possible after identification.

 Children who receive intensive, evidence-based intervention during the early years, particularly ages 0–5, demonstrate significantly better outcomes in communication, social development, adaptive behaviour, and long-term independence.
-Ontario's 5+ year waitlist means most children miss this window entirely.
+Ontario's multi-year wait (OAC FOI analysis) means most children miss this window entirely.

 Ontario's Preschool Speech-Language program serves children under 5.
 School Readiness programs support kindergarten transitions.
 The OAP Childhood Budget ($5,000–$20,000/year) can fund approved early intervention services.
-OAP Core Clinical Services, the most intensive tier, has a 5+ year wait.
+OAP Core Clinical Services, the most intensive tier, has a multi-year wait (OAC FOI analysis).

 Register with AccessOAP immediately (1-833-425-2445) and apply for the Childhood Budget.
 Request a Preschool Speech-Language referral from your doctor.
 Connect with Autism Ontario for community programming.
 Visit our /free-services-now page for a complete list of immediately accessible services.